Madame Bovary (1949 film): Plot

 In an 1850s Paris courtroom, author Gustave Flaubert attempts to prevent the banning of his novel Madame Bovary.
 His accusers have described the book's title character as shocking and immoral.
 Flaubert counters with a narration of Bovary's story from his own realist perspective.
 Thus, we are introduced to 20-year-old Emma, a lonely woman who fantasizes a perfect life for herself.
 She falls in love with Dr. Charles Bovary.
 The two are married and move into a small house in Normandy.
 Emma re-decorates it lavishly, incurring much debt.
-Bemoaning her lack of social status, Emma tells Charles she wants a baby boy, someone not confined in accordance with restoration France's repressive cultural norms.
+Bemoaning her lack of social status, Emma tells Charles she wants a baby boy, someone not confined in accordance with Second French Empire’s repressive cultural norms.
 Instead, Emma gives birth to a girl, Berthe.
 She soon tires of her role as mother and leaves Berthe's upbringing to her nanny.
 Unhappy with her life, Emma embarks on a relationship with Leon Dupuis, but his mother induces him to move to Paris and enroll in law school.

 After Charles fails to match her lofty expectations of "heroic country doctor", Emma succumbs to the advances of aristocrat Rodolphe Boulanger, who then abandons her.
 A heartbroken Emma attempts suicide, but Charles intervenes.
 She endures several months of severe depression, but eventually recovers.
 Sometime after, Emma and Charles attend an opera in nearby Rouen.
 There, they encounter Leon, who has returned from Paris.
 Leon brags of attaining his law credentials and earning lots of money.
 At first Emma rejects Leon's attempts to renew their affair, but she finally consents.
 When Emma returns home, she finds that the Bovarys' outstanding remodeling debts have come back to haunt them when their house is put up for sale to satisfy creditors.
 One of them offers to forgive Emma's debts in exchange for sex.
 She refuses, deciding instead to approach Leon for money.
 However, Leon admits he has no money to lend her, confessing he is only a law clerk.
 Finally, Emma turns to Rodolphe, but he flatly refuses to help.
 Rather than endure shame for what she has caused, Emma breaks into the village apothecary and swallows arsenic.
 Charles attempts to save her, but to no avail.
 Emma dies.
 The film then returns to Flaubert and the courtroom.
 In the end, it is decided the author's novel will not be blocked from publication.